jlabranche/EliteWarrior/README.md

   Remind the user to user their Supercharged Chronoboon Displacer

-  Able to move the consumable buttons around by holding shift, left clickin then dragging to where you want
+  Able to move the consumable buttons around by holding shift, left clicking then dragging to where you want

 TODO: